(Redirected from Gio Gonzalez)

 He was traded to the Philadelphia Phillies following the 2005 season as part of a trade that brought Jim Thome to the White Sox.
 A little over a year later, he returned to Chicago in a deal that sent Freddy Garcia to the Phillies.

-In January of 2008, González was traded to the Oakland Athletics with Fautino De Los Santos and Ryan Sweeney in return for Nick Swisher.
+In January of 2008, González was traded again, this time to the Oakland Athletics with Fautino De Los Santos and Ryan Sweeney in return for Nick Swisher.
 He made his major league debut for the Athletics on August 6, 2008, in a losing start against the Toronto Blue Jays.
 He was only 1-4, 7.68 in 10 games in his first taste of the big leagues, but would improve steadily from thereon.

 Gonzalez spent his first extended time in the majors with the Athletics in 2009, appearing in 20 games - 17 of them starts - with a record of 6-7, 5.75; he struck out 108 batters in 98 2/3 innings, displaying the kind of electric stuff that had made scouts drool since his debut as a professional.
 In 2010, he took a huge step forward with a record of 15-9, 3.23 in 33 starts and pitching over 200 innings.
-He was 8th in the 2010 AL in ERA (between CC Sabathia and Jon Lester), tied for 10th in wins and second in walks (92, one behind C.J.
+He was 8th in the American League in ERA (between CC Sabathia and Jon Lester), tied for 10th in wins and second in walks (92, one behind C.J.
 Wilson).

 By now considered the ace of Oakland's staff, he was named to the All-Star team in 2011 when he almost repeated his previous season.
 In spite of playing in front of a struggling team, he went 16-12, 3.12 in 32 games, and struck out a career-high 197 batters over 202 innings.
-He did lead the American League in walks with 91, however.
+He did lead the AL in walks with 91, however.
 He was also among the league leaders in ERA (10th), wins (tied for 4th behind Justin Verlander, Sabathia and Jered Weaver) and strikeouts (9th, between Weaver and Dan Haren).
 In the 2011 All-Star Game, Gio relieved Alexi Ogando in the 8th with a 5-1 deficit for the AL. He struck out the only batter he faced, pinch-hitter Jay Bruce.
 The AL failed to rally in the 9th and lost.

 - 2-time All-Star (2011 & 2012)